About Us

 • Compare public signals with academic and professional benchmarks.

-• Identify patterns, gaps and accountability questions.
+• Identify concern patterns, improvement patterns, strong-practice signals and accountability questions.

 • Use AI-assisted workflows under human review.